 You can get your fill of sunflowers and also plan to fill your belly!

-George’s Kitchen will be on hand to feed the crowd at this year's Sunflower Festival.
-This popular food truck features Philly cheesesteaks, lemon shakeups, curly fries, pork tenderloins and more.
+A food truck will be on hand to feed the crowd at this year's Sunflower Festival.

-Of course, Beasley's will also be selling its award-winning apple cider, cider slushies and hard cider.
+Of course, Beasley's also will sell its award-winning apple cider, cider slushies and hard cider as well as other various treats, fresh fruits and vegetables you can find in their barn market.

 Plan to purchase a snack or a full meal as you linger and enjoy your time at Beasley's Orchard.